Why Texas Attorney General Ken Paxton’s impeachment fight isn’t finished yet

 The Senate is led by Lt.
 Gov. Dan Patrick.
 Like Paxton, he is a Republican who has closely allied himself with Trump, and he has driven Texas’ right-wing political and policy push for the last decade.
 Patrick has yet to comment on the impeachment or the House’s allegations.

 The Senate will set its own trial rules, including whether to take witness testimony and what reports and documents to consider.
-It could also consider whether to excuse Angela Paxton from voting due to conflict of interest.
+It could also consider whether to excuse Angela Paxton from voting due to conflict of interest, although Patrick suggested before the House impeachment vote that all 31 senators will be allowed to vote in the Senate trial.

+Angela Paxton declined Monday comment on the impeachment or the upcoming trial.

 The impeachment charges include bribery related to one of Paxton’s donors, Austin real estate developer Nate Paul, allegedly employing the woman with whom he had the affair in exchange for legal help.